egecetin/Repo-Init/README.md

 ## Scripts

+All scripts should be executed from top level directory

 - create_installer      : Creates installer package using makeself
 - firstName             : Script to change placeholder name
 - init                  : Script used initialization of this repo
 - ldd-copy-dependencies : Script to copy dynamic dependencies of a binary
+- makeself              : [Makeself](https://github.com/megastep/makeself) self-extractable archive creator
 - prepare-release       : Prepares a release package
 - system-setup          : Installs desired packages on RedHat based systems